Payment options: eDEP Online Filing - or - purchase decals

 What are the Commonwealth's notification requirements for asbestos removal?

-Prior notification of asbestos abatement work is required by the regulations of two Commonwealth Agencies, the Department of Environmental Protection (MassDEP) and the Division of Occupational Safety (DOS) in the Department of Labor and Workforce Development.
+Prior notification of asbestos abatement work is required by the regulations of two Commonwealth Agencies, the Department of Environmental Protection (MassDEP) and the Department of Labor Standards (DLS).
 Under 310 CMR 7.15, MassDEP requires notification 10 working days (working days do not include Saturday, Sunday or holidays) prior to commencement of work involving the removal of any amount of asbestos.
-Under 453 CMR 6.12, DOS requires 10 calendar days prior notification for all work involving the abatement (removal, encapsulation or enclosure) of amounts of asbestos greater than three square feet or three linear feet.
+Under 453 CMR 6.12, DLS requires 10 calendar days prior notification for all work involving the abatement (removal, encapsulation or enclosure) of amounts of asbestos greater than three square feet or three linear feet.
 The purpose of the notification requirements and work practice standards contained in the regulations is to protect public health, worker safety, and the environment by preventing the release of asbestos emissions to the ambient and indoor air.

 - Who must notify?

 Any owner/operator, asbestos abatement contractor, or other entity performing asbestos abatement in the Commonwealth must notify of the intent to perform asbestos abatement.
 For DLS notification purposes, the asbestos abatement contractor is required to notify.

 Yes.
 Notification must be made using MassDEP's "Asbestos Notification Form ANF-001" (also known as BWP AQ-04).
 Submission of the form satisfies the notification requirements of both MassDEP and DLS regulations.

 The Asbestos Notification Form and Instructions are available on MassDEP’s website at www.mass.gov/dep.

 How do I submit the Asbestos Notification Form?